wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 	  **I have a strong academic background in Computer Science**.
 I have studied a degree in Computer Science at the University of Cadiz and a postgraduate degree at the Polytechnic University of Catalonia (UPC).

-	  Above all, I love learning.
+	  **Above all, I love learning**.
 That is why I have studied two master's degrees and I also like to study quantum mechanics in my spare time.

 	  XXX, I think my passion for computer science and my cross-functional experience would serve you well.
 I would love to have the opportunity to demonstrate all my knowledge and learn new things, and I thank you for your consideration.

-	- Thank you for your consideration, can we meet to discuss the position?
+	  Thank you for your consideration, can we meet to discuss the position?

 	  Best regards,